 The GDx optic nerve fiber analyzer is non-invasive and painless, and the entire process usually takes just a few minutes.
 Patients simply sit in front of the machine and look into a lens while the laser scans the eye.

-The results of the GDx optic nerve analysis can be used to help diagnose glaucoma and to monitor its progression over time.
-By regularly measuring the thickness of the nerve fibers, Dr. Hanna can detect changes early and adjust treatment as needed to help prevent further vision loss.
+The results of the GDx optic nerve analysis can be used to help diagnose glaucoma and monitor its progression over time.
+By regularly measuring the thickness of the nerve fibers, we can detect changes early and adjust treatment as needed to help prevent further vision loss.